Rar571/university-site/README.md

 ﻿# 🎓 University Site

-University Site is a web application for managing university data.
+University Site is a Django web application for managing university data.
 The project implements CRUD operations for students, teachers, and specializations.

 ---